front-end-intermediate/DOM-Scripting/readme.md

 $ npm install browser-sync --save-dev
 ```

-* `npm install browser-sync --save-dev` installs [Browser Sync](https://www.browsersync.io) into a newly created `node_modules` folder. `--save-dev` adds the software to a list of development dependencies in `package.json` - examine it.
+* `npm install browser-sync --save-dev` installs [Browser Sync](https://www.browsersync.io) into a newly created `node_modules` folder. `--save-dev` adds the software to a list of development dependencies in `package.json` - rexamine it.

 ```sh
 touch .gitignore